This feature will definitely save many from trouble.

 - You have just seven minutes to delete a message for everyone.
 If you send a message and you wish to retract it, it must be done within seven minutes of sending the message.
 After seven minutes, the message remains on the recipient’s end for as long as they want.

 While this may seem like a very useful feature, it does not change the fact that screenshots can be taken.
 Of course, before you delete a message, the recipient could have taken a screenshot of it.
-Unless you delete the message immediately after you sent it, maybe.
+Unless you delete the message immediately after you send it, maybe.
 However, it is still a pretty useful feature, and can save us from some trouble.